sanaai-health/sana-ai-legal/privacy-policy.md

     more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-  * Application refers to Sana AI, the software program provided by the Company.
+  * Application refers to Capy AI, the software program provided by the Company.

-  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Sana AI.
+  * Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Capy AI.

   * Country refers to: Mexico